SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle-creek/battle_carcass_data_qc.md

 ## Description of Monitoring Data

-These data were aquired via snorkel and kayak surveys on Battle Creek from 1996 to 2019 and describe spring-run and unknown run Chinook Salmon carcasses found within and along Battle Creek.
+These data were acquired via snorkel and kayak surveys on Battle Creek from 1996 to 2019 and describe spring-run and unknown run Chinook Salmon carcasses found within and along Battle Creek.